East Lake, Atlanta: Geography

-Notable residents
+Notable people

 Many notable people have played roles in East Lake's history, including Asa Candler, golfers Bobby Jones and Alexa Stirling, and Johnny Weissmuller, winner of 5 Olympic gold medals and the first movie Tarzan, who swam at East Lake.
 Accomplished amateur golfers Watts Gunn, Charlie Yates, and Tommy Barnes have been residents, along with Georgia Tech coaches William Alexander and Bobby Dodd.
 Civil rights activist Hosea Williams was a resident of East Lake, serving the community as an Atlanta City Council member, state representative and state senator.

-Community activist Eva Davis was among the earliest residents of the notorious East Lake Meadows housing project when she moved in with her children shortly after it opened in 1971.
-She was elected president of its tenants association and she led rent strikes against the Atlanta Housing Authority (AHA) to win improvements such as better outdoor lighting, more sidewalks and a day care center.
-Davis persevered in her mission of community upgrade even as dope dealers turned the housing project into a war zone with the infamous nickname of "Little Vietnam."
+East Lake boasts some impactful musical residents.
+Vocal group, The Tams, met & practiced in East Lake in the 10960s.
+They are best known for their 1968 hit recording of Be Young, Be Foolish, Be Happy.
+Destiny's Child member Kelly Rowland spent her early childhood in East Lake before relocating to Houston.

 Golf

 East Lake is home to two golf courses.
 The East Lake Golf Club, the home course of golf legend Bobby Jones, is the site of PGA's annual Tour Championship.
 It was reconstructed in 1995 by noted golf course architect Rees Jones.

 The Charlie Yates Golf Course is adjacent to the East Lake Golf Club and is open to the public.
 It was designed by Rees Jones in 1998.